Jking-GIS/MESA-GP-Sample/README.md

 # MESA-GP-Sample
-Sample GP to apply edits to feature service
+AddFeatures: Sample GP to apply edits to feature service
+ExportReport: Sample GP tool to create a map PDF and serve back to user